Kuwait frees group of jailed Americans, representative says

 Kuwait, a small, oil-rich nation that borders Iraq and Saudi Arabia and is near Iran, is considered a major non-NATO ally of the United States.

-US Secretary of State Marco Rubio paid tribute to that relationship as recently as last month, when he said the US “remains steadfast in its support for Kuwait’s sovereignty and the well-being of its people.”
+US Secretary of State Marco Rubio paid tribute to that relationship as recently as last month, when he said the US “remains steadfast in its support for Kuwait’s sovereignty and the wellbeing of its people”.

 Close military partnership

-The countries have had a close military partnership since America launched the 1991 Gulf War to expel Iraqi troops after Iraqi dictator Saddam Hussein invaded the country, with some 13,500 American troops stationed in Kuwait at Camp Arifjan and Ali al-Salem Air Base.
+The countries have had a close military partnership since the US launched the 1991 Gulf War to expel Iraqi troops after then-Iraqi dictator Saddam Hussein invaded the country, with some 13,500 American troops stationed in Kuwait at Camp Arifjan and Ali al-Salem Air Base.

 But Kuwait has also detained many American military contractors on drug charges, in some cases, for years.
 Their families have alleged that their loved ones faced abuse while imprisoned in a country that bans alcohol and has strict laws regarding drugs.

-Others have criticized Kuwaiti police for bringing trumped-up charges and manufacturing evidence used against them.
+Others have accused Kuwaiti police of bringing trumped-up charges and manufacturing evidence used against them.

-The State Department warns travelers that drug charges in Kuwait can carry long prison sentences and the death penalty.
+The State Department warns travellers that drug charges in Kuwait can carry long prison sentences and the death penalty.

-Defense cooperation agreements between the US and Kuwait likely include provisions that ensure US troops are subject only to American laws, though that likely doesn’t include contractors.

-Since President Donald Trump returned to the White House, his Republican administration has secured the release of American schoolteacher Marc Fogel in a prisoner swap with Russia and has announced the release by Belarus of an imprisoned US citizen.
+Since President Donald Trump returned to the White House, his Republican administration has secured the release of American teacher Marc Fogel in a prisoner swap with Russia and has announced the release by Belarus of an imprisoned US citizen.

 The Americans released Wednesday had not been designated by the US government as wrongfully detained.
 The status is applied to a subsection of Americans jailed abroad and historically ensures the case is handled by the administration’s special presidential envoy for hostage affairs – the office that handles negotiations for a release.

-But advocates of those held in foreign countries are hopeful the Trump administration takes a more flexible approach and secures the release of those not deemed wrongfully detained.
+But advocates of those held in foreign countries are hopeful the Trump administration will take a more flexible approach and secure the release of those not deemed wrongfully detained.

 “The sad reality is that these Americans were left in prison for years due to a misguided policy that had, before President Trump took office, effectively abandoned Americans abroad who hadn’t been designated wrongfully detained,” Franks said in a statement.

-“These releases,” he added, “demonstrate what is achievable when the US government prioritizes bringing Americans home.”
+“These releases,” he added, “demonstrate what is achievable when the US government prioritises bringing Americans home.”